 How to build a kickass team part 5: The train track approach

-Imagine for a second that you are walking into your first day at a new job, sitting down at your new empty desk and no one is there to welcome you, run through onboarding with you, training you or even have the equipment there for you to get started on your day.
-This is something that happened to one of our employees.
+Imagine for a second that you are walking into your first day at a new job.
+Sitting down at your new empty desk and no one is there to welcome you, run through onboarding with you, training you.
+They don’t even have the equipment there for you to get started on your day.
+This is something that happened to one of our employees at a previous workplace.
 This experience was one that didn’t leave a great impression on our employee.

 At Entreflow we put aside 2–3 days for onboarding.
-The first day is normally a meet and greet with the team, going through the set up of their email, time tracking and task management accounts and showing them what they have to take of daily and then they continue on to doing training of the ample amount of systems that we use and then they get a third day to really deep dive into everything and ask questions so that they can start working on the right foot.
+The first day is normally a meet and greet with the team, going through the set up of their email, time tracking and task management accounts.
+Also showing them what they have to take of daily.
+Then they continue on to doing training of the ample amount of systems that we use.
+Then they get a third day to really dive into everything and ask questions.
+So that they can start working on the right foot.

 You need to make sure prior to the employee’s first day that they are going to have all the skills and tools to really understanding all the software that they are going to be using.
-They might come onto the team and not know how to use your very industry specific software, in this situation it might be best to send the new employee to the software team itself and have them take the employee through the training process as they more often than not will have the best training materials on their site or have webinars of some sort so that they can get trained up quickly.
+They might come onto the team and not know how to use your very industry specific software.
+In this situation it might be best to send the new employee to the software team itself.
+Have them take the employee through the training process.
+They more often than not will have the best training materials on their site so that they can get trained up quickly.

 One on one’s are also another great tool to check in and track how your employees are doing.
-This is a great time to ask different things and maybe use what we love to do which is the “start — stop — keep” method.
+This is a great time to ask different things.
+Use what we love to do which is the “start — stop — keep” method.
 This allows you to ask your team what they think that the team should start doing, stop doing or keep doing.
 This is an informal way to check in on the performance of your processes and procedures and track how your team’s happiness is doing.
-There is alot of software out there to help you with documenting, storing and planning these informal and formal conversations and reviews that you have with your team.
-By keeping track of this information it helps with your compensation plan as you are easily able to see what kind of non-cash or cash increase is due for each employee!
-It also aids in the culture piece of your company because it allows for your employees to see where the company is going and see if their goals align with what the company is trying to achieve.